lilou9221/mcgill_team2_capstone/docs/TROUBLESHOOTING.md

 **Problem**: Map is empty or shows only background.

 **Solution**:
-- Check that `suitability_scores.csv` exists and has data
+- Check that `merged_soil_data.csv` exists and has data
-- Verify the file has `lon`, `lat`, and `suitability_score` columns
+- Verify the file has `lon`, `lat`, and required property columns (moisture, SOC, pH, temperature)
-- Check that scores are in valid range (0-10)
+- Check that biochar suitability scores are in valid range (0-100)
-- Review the data in `data/processed/suitability_scores.csv`
+- Review the data in `data/processed/merged_soil_data.csv`
 - Ensure the H3 resolution you selected matches what the visualisation expects (defaults to 7)

-**Note**: When using H3 hexagons, clicking or hovering over a hexagon displays a tooltip with the suitability score, H3 index, location coordinates, and point count.
+**Note**: When using H3 hexagons, clicking or hovering over a hexagon displays a tooltip with the biochar suitability score, suitability grade, recommendation, H3 index, location coordinates, and point count.

 ### PYTHONPATH / import issues outside PyCharm